ShellCode33/Diffie-Hellman-Using-Elliptic-Curves/README.md

 ```

 ## DSA
-This algorithm enables you to sign messages in order to check the integrity and to be sure the message is from a legitimate emitter.
+This algorithm enables you to sign messages in order to check integrity, to be sure the message is from a legitimate emitter.

 ```
 shellcode@laptop:/home/shellcode/Crypto/Elliptic-Curves-Algorithms/demo  git:(master*) $ ./server_dsa.py